Foreclosure Prevention Clinics

 All participants receive a copy of the Center’s publication, “Representing Yourself in Foreclosure: A Guide for Connecticut Homeowners.”
 Participants also have the opportunity to meet one-on-one with volunteer attorneys and paralegals to discuss their situations.

-The Center’s partners in presenting the foreclosure prevention clinics include the University of Hartford’s Paralegal Studies program, Homes Saved By Faith, Bridgeport Mayor Bill Finch, Stamford Mayor David Martin, and Norwalk Mayor Harry Rilling.
+The Center’s partners in presenting the foreclosure prevention clinics include the University of Hartford’s Paralegal Studies program, Homes Saved By Faith, Bridgeport Mayor Bill Finch, Stamford Mayor David Martin, and Norwalk Mayor Harry Rilling, and the Mortgage Crisis Job Training Program.

 Where and When

 The Center also presents information about foreclosure prevention at orientations given to homeowners by professional housing counselors.
-These orientations take place in New Haven, Meriden, Waterbury, New Britain, Norwich, and Gales Ferry (Ledyard).
+These orientations take place in Bridgeport, New Haven, Waterbury, New Britain, and Norwich.
 They require pre-registration and include a short talk on the foreclosure and mediation process by a Center representative.
 The orientations are usually held in the evening.
 More information is available:

-- For New Haven and Meriden, call Neighborhood Housing Services of New Haven at (203) 562-0598 (The orientation in New Haven is usually held on the 2nd Tuesday of the month, and an orientation is usually held each quarter in Meriden on a Tuesday evening.)
+- For New Haven, call Neighborhood Housing Services of New Haven at (203) 562-0598 (The orientation in New Haven is usually held on the 2nd Tuesday of each month.
+In addition, an orientation is usually held each quarter in Meriden on a Tuesday evening.)

-- For Waterbury, call Neighborhood Housing Services of Waterbury at (203) 753-1896 (This orientation is usually held monthly, on the third Thursday of the month.)
+- For Waterbury, call Neighborhood Housing Services of Waterbury at (203) 753-1896 (The orientation is usually held on the 3rd Thursday of each month.)

-- For New Britain, please call Neighborhood Housing Services of New Britain at (860) 224-2433 (This orientation is usually held on the second Thursday of each month.)
+- For New Britain, call Neighborhood Housing Services of New Britain at (860) 224-2433 (The orientation is usually held on the 2nd Thursday of each month.)

 * For information about our manual for self-represented borrowers, “Representing Yourself in Foreclosure: A Guide for Connecticut Homeowners,” click here.